Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods: Preliminaries

 In this part we will present the method for constructing logspline density estimators using B-splines.
+The reader is referred to the appendix for more information on B-splines.
 Let $p$ be a continuous probability density function supported on an interval $[a,b]$.
 Suppose $p$ is unknown and we would like to construct density estimators for this function.
-The methodology is as follows
+We start by introducing the reader to the concept of an exponential family of distributions \cite{Lehmann} since logspline density estimators are derived from such a family.